Skip to main content

 Technical Analysis

 CVE-2025-34226 is a vulnerability classified under CWE-664 (Improper Control of a Resource Through Its Lifetime) and CWE-20 (Improper Input Validation) affecting Autonomy Logic's OpenPLC Runtime version 3.0.
-The issue arises from insufficient validation of the epoch_time field submitted via the /upload-program-action endpoint during program uploads.
-An attacker with low-level privileges can craft a malformed epoch_time value that corrupts the internal programs database.
-While the runtime continues to function normally immediately after the upload, the corruption manifests upon the next restart, causing the runtime to fail to initialize due to database inconsistencies.
-This results in a persistent denial of service condition that cannot be resolved without a complete rebase (reinstallation or restoration) of the product, leading to significant operational downtime.
-The vulnerability does not require user interaction and can be exploited remotely over the network, as indicated by the CVSS vector (AV:N/AC:L/PR:L/UI:N).
-The severity is rated high with a CVSS 4.0 score of 7.1, reflecting the high impact on availability and the relatively low complexity of exploitation.
-Although no public exploits are known, the vulnerability poses a critical risk to industrial environments relying on OpenPLC for automation and control.
-The issue was addressed in a code commit (095ee09), but systems running unpatched versions remain vulnerable.
+The flaw exists in the /upload-program-action endpoint, specifically in the handling of the epoch_time field during program uploads.
+The input is not properly validated, allowing an attacker to craft a malformed epoch_time value that corrupts the internal programs database.
+While the runtime continues to function normally after the malformed upload, the corruption manifests upon the next restart, causing the runtime to fail to initialize.
+This failure results in a persistent denial of service condition that cannot be resolved without a complete rebase of the product, which is a time-consuming and disruptive recovery process.
+The vulnerability can be exploited remotely over the network without requiring user interaction, but it does require low-level privileges (PR:L) on the system.
+The CVSS v4.0 base score is 7.1, reflecting high severity due to the impact on availability and the ease of exploitation.
+The vulnerability was addressed by a code commit (095ee09), though no official patch links are provided in the data.
+No known exploits have been reported in the wild as of the publication date (October 3, 2025).
+This vulnerability poses a significant risk to industrial control systems relying on OpenPLC Runtime for programmable logic controller (PLC) operations.

 Potential Impact